 Cleveland Museum of Art, Cleveland, Ohio

-This detail of an unfinished painting by Andrea de Sarto shows the beginning stage of the working-up.
-The red drapery, which has been modeled with flat tones of vermilion and black, will be successively glazed with madder lake.
-Tthe sleeves have been modeled with light yellow and dull green and most probably will be glazed with verdigris, a deep transparent pigment.
+This detail of an unfinished painting by the Italian painter Andrea de Sarto shows the beginning of the working-up stage.
+The red drapery, which has been modeled with flat tones of vermilion and black, would have been successively glazed with madder lake.
+The sleeves have been modeled with light yellow and dull green and most probably would have been be glazed with verdigris, a deep and lustrous green pigment.

 Glazing, however, has more than one drawback.
-It is difficult to anticipate with certainty the final chromatic effect of the glazed area in the overall harmony of the finished work.
-Due to its transparency a glaze produces an optical depth that attracts the viewer's eye more than the surrounding layers of opaque paint which usually cover the great part of painted surface of the canvas.
-Furthermore, it is insufficient to know how a glaze is to be applied, one has to determine with the utmost precision, how thick or thin the glaze-paint should be: a little too scanty or a trifle too lavish an application can alter a paint layer's color or tonal value to an important degree.
-The same holds true for the underpainting which is usually brought to its final degree of detail since once glazed it can no longer be corrected easily.
-For these reasons glazing was not used for other than very specific areas of the painting.
+It is difficult to anticipate the final chromatic effect of the glazed area with respect to the overall harmony of the finished work.
+Due to its transparency a glaze produces an optical depth that attracts the viewer's eye more than the surrounding layers of opaque paint that usually cover the great part of painted surface of the canvas.
+Furthermore, it is insufficient to know how a glaze is to be applied.
+One has to determine with the utmost precision how thick or thin the glaze-paint should be: a little too scanty or a trifle too lavish an application can alter a paint layer's color or tonal value to an important degree.
+The same holds true for the underpainting, which is usually brought to its final degree of detail since once glazed it is difficult to correct.
+For these reasons glazing was not used for other than specific areas of the painting.

-Today there are various informative studies which make reference to the technique of glazing in Vermeer's paintings.
-However, art historians tend to overstate Vermeer's use of glazing and do not distinguish between glazing used as a corrective measure—very light glazes meant to alter only slightly the underlying paint layer which for one reason or another had not come up to the painter's original expectations—and true glazing which, instead, aims to create by plan a specific and an otherwise unachievable pictorial effect.
+Today, there are various informative studies which make reference to glazing in Vermeer's painting.
+However, art historians tend to overstate Vermeer's use of glazing and do not distinguish between glazing used as a corrective measure—very light glazes meant to alter only slightly the underlying paint layer which for one reason or another had not come up to the painter's original expectations—and true glazing which, instead, aims to create by plan a specific and otherwise unachievable pictorial effect.
 This difference might not seem fundamental but the idea that Vermeer built up his paintings in a series of successive glazes is incorrect and creates a distorted perception of Vermeer's painting methods.
 An oil painting cannot be created by a series of successive glazes as if they were water color washes.
-The bulk of painting in the 17th century was executed with opaque and semi-opaque layers of pigment.
+The bulk of painting in the 17th century was executed with opaque and semi-opaque layers of paint.
 Glazes also attract dust due to their high oil content.
-Vermeer's.
-Dutch painters like Vermeer, used glazing very selectively according to well-known formulas.
+Dutch painters like Vermeer, used glazing very selectively and according to well-known formulas.

 Reconstruction of Vermeer's Girl with a Red Hat by Jonathan Janson, author of Essential Vermeer.

 A superbly conserved example of glazing can be found in Vermeer's Girl with a Red Hat.
 In the reconstruction to the left, various stages of the seventeenth-century multi-stage painting process can be observed.
 The red hat, according to common practice for painting bright red objects, is first modeled with shades of pure vermilion and black.
-Subsequently, once the underpainting is thoroughly dry, the lighter areas will be glazed with a thin layer of pure madder lake while the shadowed areas would be deepened with a thicker glaze of madder lake and, perhaps, some black.
+Subsequently, the lighter areas will be glazed with a thin layer of pure madder lake while the shadowed areas would be deepened with a thicker glaze of madder lake and, perhaps, some black or natural ultramarine.

-The background tapestry is briskly executed with the so-called wet-in wet technique using various earth colors and natural ultramarine.
-The blue satin garment, still in the underpainting stage, is modeled with raw umber and small about of white in the highlights.
+The background tapestry is briskly executed wet-in -wet using various earth colors and natural ultramarine.
+The blue satin garment, still in the underpainting stage, is modeled with raw umber and white in the highlights.